Astig-1982/Milestone-coffee/README.md

 I chose to use Baskervville for sub-titles and navbar as, in my opinion, it's a bit more artistic font (still easy to read) and could seem a bit more friendly to the reader (user), comparing to a more simplistic and robotic font.
 The goal is to make the user feel more connected with the company, giving it a sense of familiarity.

-The combination of all three fonts used, in my opinion, gives the website proffessioanal, clear and in the same time friendly aspect.
+The combination of all three fonts used, in my opinion, gives the website a proffessioanal, clear and in the same time friendly aspect.

  Icons: